-On the second Sunday of each month, YYC Campus Ministry partners with the Lutheran Campus Ministry and together gather young adults from across Calgary to share in a meal, followed by a contemplative Christian service based on Lectio Divina with a bit of Taize-style music.
+On the fourth Sunday of each month, YYC Campus Ministry partners with the Lutheran Campus Ministry and together gather young adults from across Calgary to share in a meal, followed by a contemplative Christian service based on Lectio Divina with a bit of Taize-style music.
 Lectio Divina is a practice deriving from Origen in the third century.
 It was most notably practiced by Benedictines in the middle ages and is somewhat updated for the present day.

 The evening begins at 6 p.m. with dinner at Trinity Lutheran Church.
 The meal gives everyone a chance to sit and converse together and to build community.
 The food is prepared by hand by the Ministry and is handed out for free to any and all who attend.
 We then head upstairs to the beautiful service space of Trinity Lutheran for our tazie-based service.